sylesh-687/shaileshthakur-resume/Core Java Part3.md

     A: No Abstract class needs to be sub classed and needs inheritance.
 Final prevents inheritance.
 So, both are quite contradictory and cannot be used for the same class.
 ---

+#### Q58: What is an Interface?
+    A: An interface is a specification of method prototypes.
+All methods of the interface are public and abstract.
+---